khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

 The Imam of your _Madhhab_ is not the only one who was more learned about the Sunnah than you: there are dozens, nay, hundreds, of Imams who too were more knowledgeable about the Sunnah than you.
 Therefore, if an authentic _sunnah_ happens to differ from your _madhhab_, and it was taken by one of these other Imams, it is definitely essential that you accept this _sunnah_ in this circumstance.
 This is because your aforementioned argument is of no use here, for the one opposing you will reply, “We have accepted this _sunnah_ trusting in our Imam, who accepted it”---in this instance, to follow the latter Imam is preferable to following the Imam who has differed from the Sunnah.

-This is clear and not confusing to anyone, in-shā-Allāh.
+This is clear and not confusing to anyone, _in-shā-Allāh_.

 Because of all of the above, I am able to say: